Find out how cold is too cold for chickens and get your flock ready for the winter season.

 Are you wondering how cold is too cold for chickens?

 As winter approaches for the new chicken owner, you might be nervous over the prospect of your flock surviving through the cold days and nights.
 Truthfully, even for a more experienced chicken keeper, the winter season can be a bit tough to manage.
-I live in Canada, and it gets frigid here and for a very long time.
+I live in Canada, and it gets frigid here for a very long time.

 Well, chickens survive cold weather much better than the intense heat of summers.
 They do need a bit of our help to provide them with a safe and healthy environment, especially in their coop.